revolut-mobile/ios-linker-binary/README.md

-# ios-linker-binary
+# iOS linker binary

-A repository hosting linker binaries for iOS development
+A repository to host linker binaries for iOS development.
+Find the binaries in [the releases section of the repository](https://github.com/revolut-mobile/TensorFlowLiteC-binary/releases)